dupgit/cloud-image-download/docs/architecture.md

 ### Program's goal

-Downloads cloud system images from web sites and keeps track of the images already downloaded and thus download only the latest ones.
-It should be used periodically (ie: weekly)
+Downloads cloud system images (basically qcow2 files) from web sites and keeps track of the images already downloaded and thus download only the latest ones.
+It is intended to be used periodically (ie: weekly)

 ### Target audience